joaosa/csurf/README.md

 defaults for the options are used).
 The options may contain any of the following keys:

-  - `key` - the name of the cookie to use to store the token secret (defaults to `'_csrf'`).
+  - `name` - the name of the cookie to use to store the token secret (defaults to `'_csrf'`).
   - `path` - the path of the cookie (defaults to `'/'`).
   - any other [res.cookie](http://expressjs.com/4x/api.html#res.cookie)